science-en-poche/yelandur/API.md

 TODO: adapt terminology to device-auth

+TODO: the `POST` request creating a device should be signed with the corresponding key.
+Issue #23.

 `POST /devices` creates a device by registering its public key for future verifying of signatures of profiles and results.
 You should `POST` with data in the following format: